fish-shell/fish-shell/doc_src/index.rst

 Background jobs
 ---------------

-When you start a job in ``fish``, ``fish`` itself will pause, and give control of the terminal to the program just started.
+When you start a job in fish, fish itself will pause, and give control of the terminal to the program just started.
 Sometimes, you want to continue using the commandline, and have the job run in the background.
 To create a background job, append an \& (ampersand) to your command.
 This will tell fish to run the job in the background.
 Background jobs are very useful when running programs that have a graphical user interface.

 Example::